freenas/freenas-docs/userguide/system.rst

 * :ref:`CAs`: import or create internal or intermediate CAs (Certificate Authorities)

-#ifdef freenas
 * :ref:`Certificates`: import existing certificates, create
   self-signed certificates, or configure ACME certificates.

 * :ref:`ACME DNS`: automate domain authentication for compatible CAs and certificates.
-#endif freenas

-#ifdef truenas
-* :ref:`Certificates`: import existing certificates or create self-signed certificates.

 * :ref:`Failover`: manage High Availability.
-#endif truenas

-#ifdef freenas
-* :ref:`Support`: report a bug or request a new feature.
+* :ref:`Support`: report a bug or request a new feature. |enterprise|
-#endif freenas
-#ifdef truenas
-* :ref:`Support`: view licensing information or create a support ticket.
-#endif truenas

-#ifdef truenas
-* :ref:`Proactive Support`: enable and configure automatic proactive support (Silver or Gold support coverage only).
+  users can also view licensing information, configure automatic proactive support (Silver or Gold level support coverage only), or create a support ticket.
-#endif truenas

 Each of these is described in more detail in this section.